Infatoshi/KernelBench-v3/README.md

 - **history/** holds plain-text logs for each iteration and stage.
 Requests, kwargs, responses, execution stdout/stderr, and performance diagnostics are all written without JSON so you can skim directly in the terminal.
 - Raw runs emit the same structure, with `prompt.txt`, `response_raw.txt`, `response_formatted.txt`, and `metrics.yaml` mirroring the agentic history.

-Legacy JSONL traces remain untouched inside `outputs/` for backwards compatibility with older analysis scripts, but new tooling should rely on the `runs/` layout.
+# Legacy JSONL traces remain alongside each manifest under `output/runs/` for backwards compatibility with older analysis scripts, but new tooling should rely on the structured layout.

 ### Logging